 Homemade Jelly Beans

 - 1/4 ounce gelatin

-- 1/2 cup juice with no pulp or your favorite cocktail Note: If you use a mild juice flavor, you may want to mix it with lemon juice to make it more tangy.
+- 1/2 cup pulp-free juice or your favorite cocktail Note: If you use a mild juice flavor, you may want to mix it with lemon juice to make it more tangy.
 I used an actual margarita for mine.
 If you use a margarita or other cocktail, you’ll probably have some leftover to drink.
 Oh no! ;)